xuankimtran/docs-1/pages/katalon-analytics/docs/testops-terminology.md

 </details>

 **<details><summary>Session</summary>**
-A session is created once a test run is executed.
+A session that is created once a test run is executed.

-In Katalon TestOps, each test run can be executed as one or many test sessions depending on whether the test runs in parallel or not.
+In Katalon TestOps, each test run can be executed as one or many test sessions depending on whether the tests run in parallel or not.

 A session can contain:
 * one or more test cases